manitofigh/star-docs/README.md

 Finally, configure `conform.nvim` to autoformat upon saving.

-If you use NeoVim, you can look at an example that has it setup at [this repo](https://github.com/manitofigh/nvim/blob/main/init.lua)
+If it helps, you can look at an example that has it setup at [this repo](https://github.com/manitofigh/nvim/blob/main/init.lua)

 ## Customizing